chrischank/HOTOSM_OAM_codeV2/README.md

 8. Clean the stacked and cropped raster for no labels and non conformity using [KBY_clean.ipynb](https://github.com/chrischank/HOTOSM_OAM_codeV2/blob/master/KBY_clean.ipynb)\
 *9. Change the tiff to png, and delete the tiff using [tiff2png.sh](https://github.com/chrischank/HOTOSM_OAM_codeV2/blob/master/tiff2png.sh)

 *.sh scripts are Unix instructed shell script.
-Run these scripts using ./<name of file>.sh on your Linux terminal.
+Run these scripts using ./NAME_OF_SHELL_SCRIPT.sh on your Linux terminal.
 If you are using windows machine, you can run these scripts using [Cygwin](https://www.cygwin.com/) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/about)

 **gdal is an open-source geospatial processing library.
 Which contains many shell and python scripts executing processes with good memory efficiency.